 The CE mark is a conformity mark that is recognised worldwide.
 Primarily, the CE mark is only applicable within the European Economic Area (EEA).
 However, some countries also accept CE mark products due to the manufacturer’s declaration which states the product meets the EU standards for health, safety and environmental protection requirements.
 The CE mark is not a quality indicator for the product(s) or a certification mark.

 As a result of the United Kingdom’s referendum in 2016 – which took place on 23 June 2016 – the United Kingdom and Gibraltar asked the electorate whether the country should remain within the European Union as a member state or leave.
 The people of the United Kingdom voted to leave the European Union, and on 31 January 2020, the United Kingdom left the EU27; many things were affected, including the fire shutter industry.

 Will CE marking still be applicable after the UK has left the EU27?

+Will CE marking fire shutters change after leaving the EU?
 From 1 January 2021, the United Kingdom will leave the European Union with or without a potential agreement.
 As a result, CE marking will no longer be recognised within the UK marketplace after the transition period between January 2021 and January 2022.
 It will be replaced by the United Kingdom Conformity Assessment mark, commonly referred to as UKCA mark.

 UKCA marking will still be applicable for goods currently subject to the CE marking.
 The technical requirements (‘essential requirements’) for the conformity assessment processes and standards will still be required.
 The previous EU standards will become ‘designated standards’ within the UK marketplace and therefore will still have relevance and be required.